cs-4641-group-15/deepfake-detector-website/docs/_posts/2024-04-02-midterm-report.markdown

 ### Machine Learning Model

 We implemented a CNN model that consists of a series of convolutional and max-pooling layers, designed to identify and leverage spatial features in the dataset.
-Following these, dense layers were added to carry out the classification process.The model uses the Adam optimizer for refining its parameters, with binary cross-entropy as the loss function, chosen for its effectiveness in binary classification tasks.
+Following these, dense layers were added to carry out the classification process.
+The model uses the Adam optimizer for refining its parameters, with binary cross-entropy as the loss function, chosen for its effectiveness in binary classification tasks.

 The training process spanned 20 epochs, during which we closely monitored validation accuracy and loss to ensure the model was generalizing effectively and not overfitting.